White Sox-Yankees Betting Preview, Prediction, How to Watch

-The Chicago White Sox travel to the Bronx to take on the New York Yankees.
-This game will continue our MLB odds series as we hand out a White Sox-Yankees prediction and pick while also letting you know how to watch.
+The Chicago White Sox and New York Yankees do battle in the Bronx Thursday night.
+This game will be game two of a double-header played by the teams.
+The game one prediction and pick has already been posted.
+Below we will continue our MLB odds series with a White Sox-Yankees prediction and pick while letting you know how to watch, as well.

-The White Sox are coming off a weekend series sweep against the Detroit Tigers.
-After a horrid start to the season, the White Sox are just 5.5 games out of first place in the AL Central division.
-Andrew Benintendi leads the White Sox in batting average, but in 57 games, he has zero home runs.
-Luis Robert Jr. leads the White Sox in home runs with 13 while Andrew Vaughn has 39 RBI lo lead the team.
-Lucas Giolito has the most wins and best ERA on the pitching staff while Michael Kopech has racked up the most strikeouts.
+The White Sox and Yankes were canceled due to poor air quality from the terrible wild fires rampaging through Canada right now.
+However, Thursday will go on as scheduled, so two games will be played.
+Chicago and New York played Tuesday night with the White Sox winning that one 3-2.
+Lucas Giolito was incredible in his performance while the Yankees struggled in a major way at the plate.
+Seby Zavala was the hero for Chicago as he launched two home runs in the win.

-The Yankees are in third place in the AL East division with a 36-25 record.
-Anthony Rizzo is batting .293 to lead the team, but Aaron Judge is right behind him with a .291 average.
-Judge has also launched 19 home runs and drove in 40, which is best on the Yankees.
-As expected, Gerrit Cole is the best pitcher on the Yankees, but Domingo German is not having a bad season himself.
-As a team, the Yankees have a 3.69 ERA and the second lowest oBA in the MLB.
+Double-headers are always tough because the game two lineup can feature two or three platoon guys who do not usually play.
+There is always the worry that pitching will be short-handed, as well.
+The starting pitchers for game two will be Mike Clevinger and Randy Vasquez.

 Here are the White Sox-Yankees MLB odds, courtesy of FanDuel.